 Colorful porcelain adorns the main Khmer-style prang (spire), while four smaller prangs surround its corners.
 The porcelain used for decoration is believed to be imported by merchants from China.
-The impressive spire rises over 70m high standing regally over the water.
+The impressive spire rises over 70 meters high standing regally over the water.
 There is no wonder why the Temple of Dawn is one of the most famous Thai landmarks.
 Climb the very steep steps of the central spire to enjoy views of the winding river, Wat Pho and the Grand Palace.

-Spend a good amount of time walking around the complex and admiring the gorgeous architecture, sculptures of Chinese soldiers, a line of golden Buddha images, and murals that decorate the walls, to name just a few.
-And even though the temple is known for sunrise, watching the sunset is also quite breathtaking, especially when lit up at night.
+Spend a good amount of time walking around the complex admiring the gorgeous architecture, sculptures of Chinese soldiers, a line of golden Buddha images, and murals that decorate the walls, to name just a few.
+And even thought the temple is known for sunrise, watching the sunset is also quite breathtaking, especially when lit up at night.

 by Baia at Red Fedora Diary